-- add-to-description: Add the value of the property to the description property. - use-custom-properties: STIX 2.x provides the ability to add custom properties to any STIX object.
+- add-to-description: Add the property name, property value pair to the description property to the description property. - use-custom-properties: STIX 2.x provides the ability to add custom properties to any STIX object.
 Missing properties can be included using this facility.
 Note, that custom property names will have a prefix of x<CUSTOM_PROPERTY_PREFIX>, where CUSTOM_PROPERTY_PREFIX is provided as a command line option.
-It defaults to elevator. - ignore: The content is dropped, and does not appear in the STIX 2.x object
+It defaults to elevator.
+This option has been deprecated, use use-extensions instead. - use-extensions: STIX 2.x provides the ability to "extend" any STIX object, using the extension-definition object. - ignore: The content is dropped, and does not appear in the STIX 2.x object

 Note that the handling of missing properties is not complete - not every STIX 1.x property is handled.
+The Mapping section of this documentation lists what properties are handled for each SDO.

-The disposition of all missing properties is usually presented in warning messages.
+The disposition of all missing properties is presented in warning messages.